-Remember standardized NaOH is valuable and time consuming to make.
+Remember that standardized NaOH is valuable and time consuming to make.
 Take only what you need from the bottle, and be certain the stock bottle is tightly sealed after you use it.

 - 1. Rinse the buret with a small portion (~5 mL) of the NaOH solution, discard this rinse. - 2.
-Fill the buret with NaOH and be certain no air bubbles exist in the tip of the buret.
-These will be blown out when the buret is full and the stopcock is opened.
-Discard this small bit of solution.
+Fill the buret with NaOH and open the stopckock to filling the tip of the buret with the NaOH solution.
+Discard this small amount of solution.